 3. Automated Billpay

-I think a lot of us get caught up in the number of bills we have to pay on a regular basis.
+Many of us get caught up in the number of bills we have to pay regularly.
 I don’t know what I would do without autopay!

 The trick for me is to know how much my monthly bills will be each month and ensure that my checking account can cover them.
 Since I have my checking account linked to all of my other accounts (savings, investing, etc.), I can move money around if I need to.